-How to Support Your Loved One During Medication Assisted Treatment: It is extremely beneficial that the loved ones of an individual who is receiving treatment for opioid addiction receive treatment of their own.
-Discovery House Comprehensive Treatment Centers of Utah promote the use of support groups, individual counseling, and family counseling as ways for the loved ones of our patients to receive the support and education that is required to successfully aid their loved one throughout their journey to recovery.
+How to Support Your Loved One During Medication-Assisted Treatment: It is extremely beneficial that the loved ones of an individual who is receiving treatment for opioid addiction receive treatment of their own.
+Utah Comprehensive Treatment Centers promote the use of support groups, individual counseling, and family counseling as ways for the loved ones of our patients to receive the support and education that is required to successfully aid their loved one throughout their journey to recovery.
 The following are ways in which you can show your support to your loved one as he or she progresses in treatment at Discovery House Comprehensive Treatment Centers of Utah:

 - Learn more about Suboxone as well as the other treatment options that are available so that you are able to comprehend what your loved one is experiencing during the course of treatment.